Competitors Gain Real-World Skills

 Advocacy events also introduce students to the legal community and demonstrate their potential to future employers through contact with the practicing attorneys and jurists who coach and judge competitions.

-Moot court is great preparation not just for law practice, but for life.” —Professor Barbara Dortch-Okara
+Advocacy and skills teams are great preparation not just for law practice, but for life.” —Professor Barbara Dortch-Okara

 Preparation Leads to Increased Confidence

 Professor Barbara Dortch-Okara, a retired Massachusetts Superior Court judge, coaches our students for advocacy competitions.
-She is among the distinguished jurists, practitioners, and professors who take our students through the intense and rewarding trainings that lead to their competitive success.
+She is among the distinguished jurists, practitioners, and professors who take our students through the intense and rewarding advocacy skills trainings that lead to their competitive success.

 - ABA Client Counseling Competition